Neon Appoints Argo's Gibson as Reinsurance & Alternative Capital Director

 With 30 years’ experience in the sector, Gibson joins Neon from Argo Group, where he spent five years as director of Alternative Risk Markets.

-He started his career at Guy Carpenter, where he spent nearly 20 years, latterly as a managing director of GC Advanced Risk Solutions, the company’s capital markets arm.
-Prior to this, Gibson was at BNP where he was head of non-life business within the Fixed Income Division’s insurance solutions team.
+He started his career at Guy Carpenter, where he spent nearly 20 years, latterly as a managing director of GC Advanced Risk Solutions, its capital markets arm.
+Prior to this Gibson was at BNP where he was head of non-life business within the Fixed Income Division’s insurance solutions team.

 Source: Neon